marekbrze/categorized-raycast-extensions/README.md

 [One Thing](https://www.raycast.com/pernielsentikaer/one-thing) by pernielsentikaer - Put a thing in your Menu Bar.

-[Open Path](https://www.raycast.com/koinzhang/open-path) by koinzhang - Open path from selection or clipboard.
-Support directory, URL, IP address, URL scheme, mailto, email address.
+[Open Path](https://www.raycast.com/koinzhang/open-path) by koinzhang - Open path and link from selection or clipboard in Finder, browsers, terminal, etc.

 [Open With App](https://www.raycast.com/fturcheti/open-with-app) by fturcheti - Choose an application to open the selected Finder items.